Saetia: 2016: Posthumous releases

-In 2016, Secret Voice, the label of Touché Amoré vocalist Jeremy Bolm, released Collected, a two-disc, 180 gram vinyl set that includes every studio recording by the group.
-The tracks from the ABC No Rio also saw their own release in the form of a cassette titled Live At ABC No Rio Spring 1999, which was also released in 2016 through Secret Voice.
+In 2016, Secret Voice, the label of Touché Amoré vocalist Jeremy Bolm, released Collected, a two-disc, 180-gram vinyl set that includes every studio recording by the group.
+The tracks from ABC No Rio also saw their own release in the form of a cassette titled Live At ABC No Rio Spring 1999, which was also released in 2016 through Secret Voice.

-2022-present: Reunion and On
+2022-present: Reunion

 In April 2022, Saetia, consisting of Billy Werner, Jamie Behar, Adam Marino, Colin Bartoldus, and Chris Enriquez (drummer of Spotlights, Julie Christmas and On the Might of Princes), announced via Instagram that they rehearsed for the first time in 24 years.
+In August 2022, the band parted ways with guitarist Jamie Behar over abuse allegations, which Behar described as "mean texts and snide remarks.
+No physical violence."
 In November 2022, they brought back Steve Roche (on drums) and new member, Tom Schlatter (on guitar) and played live at four locations in New York and Pennsylvania.

 On January 3, 2025, Saetia release its first new music in over 26 years.
-The first release was track "Tendrils", which is the first of the three tracks from the upcoming "Tendrils EP".
+The first release was track "Tendrils", which is the first of the three tracks from the upcoming Tendrils EP.

+On October 25, 2025, Saetia announced the prompt removal of their discography from Spotify, stating that the platform "does not at all align with the band’s values or ethos."
+The band cited concerns regarding Spotify's "ICE recruitment advertisements," low artist compensation, and the subsidization of controversial content as primary reasons for the departure.

 Style and legacy

 According to Kerrang, Saetia "revel[ed] in melodrama to a new extreme" by taking "what emo was and dialled the aggression all the way up."
 He said of the band's self titled album: "Instrumentally, this is a work of total fucking chaos."
 He said that the screaming of Billy Werner is "sharp enough to cause lacerations."

 Saetia have cited numerous bands as influences, including Born Against, Rorschach, 1.6 Band, Heroin, Antioch Arrow, Los Crudos, Merel, Sleepytime Trio, Downcast, Shotmaker, Maximillian Colby and Closure, as well as many of the bands on Bloodlink Records and Ebullition records.

 Stewart Mason of AllMusic described their music as an "essential document" for fans of screamo.
 The band's influence has been noted in the work of La Dispute.
 They have been cited as an influence by Alexisonfire, Senses Fail, Thursday and Touché Amoré.
+Nai Harvest's name is a reference to Saetia.